-- Identify key indicators (up to five/six) If data for JIAF indicators exist then use those and the related severity scores. - Build a severity 5-scale for each indicator - Summarise all indicators for each area / population group, by percentage per severity class in each data set and add into one dataset. - Aggregate the geographical area/population group and indicator in the aggregation dataset by applying a "25% rule" i.e. adding up the cumulative sum from right to left, until reaching at least 25% of the population, to obtain the overall area indicator severity class - For each area and population group calculate the "Mean of Max 50%" of all the area indicator's severity class scores, if there are more than four indicators, or calculating the mean if there are less than four indicators - Estimate the minimum number of people falling under each severity class by multiplying the total population with 25%.
-For example, if your final area severity class is 4 in a given area, and the total population is 50,000, your estimated number of people in severity class 4 would be (50,000 \ 25%) 12,500. - As a final step, review the critical indicators and report separately if any percentage of the population has been found to have a moderate to acute severity class (3-5).
+- 1. Identify your indicators These can be JIAF indicators with and other relevant indicators you have data for. - 2.
+Classify the indicator values along a five-point scale to determine the indicator severity, where indicator values of 3 represent moderate need, 4-5 acute need while 2 or less signifies not being in need.
+If JIAF indicators are used then apply the same thresholds. - 3.
+Prepare the household level dataset (if there is household data available) by calculating the severity score for each indicator and aggregate to area level. - 4.
+Prepare the area level dataset by calculating the severity score for each indicator. - 5.
+(If applicable) Calculate the severity score by area for the household level indicators by applying a "25% rule" i.e. adding up the cumulative sum from right to left, until reaching at least 25% of the population, to obtain the overall area indicator severity class - 6.
+Summarise all indicators (household and area level data) for into one dataset. - a.
+For each area and population group calculate the "Mean of Max 50%" of all the area indicator's severity class scores, if there are more than four indicators, or calculating the mean if there are less than four indicators - 7.
+Estimate the minimum number of people falling under the final severity class in each area by multiplying the total population with 25%.
+For example, if your final area severity class is 4 in a given area, and the total population is 50,000, your estimated number of people in severity class 4 would be (50,000 25%) 12,500. - 8.
+As a final step, review the critical indicators and report separately if any percentage of the population has been found to have a moderate to acute severity class (3-5).